 Jordan Schwartz has worked in economic development since 1991, focusing on infrastructure economics, finance, regulation, connectivity, logistics and sustainability.
 He has been at the World Bank since 1998 and is currently serving as the Director of the Infrastructure, PPPs & Guarantees (IPG) Group.

-In his prior role, Jordan was Director of the Infrastructure & Urban Development Hub in Singapore, a center of World Bank operational and analytical activity in East Asia covering the sectors of transport, ICT, water, energy, urban development, trade, and infrastructure finance.
-Previously, Jordan served as the World Bank’s Manager for Infrastructure Policy, and, before that, as Lead Economist in the Sustainable Development Department of the Latin America and Caribbean Region.
+From 2014 to 2017, Jordan was based in Singapore where he was the Director of the World Bank’s Infrastructure & Urban Development Hub, a center of operational and analytical activity covering the sectors of water, transport, ICT, energy and extractives, urban, trade, and infrastructure finance.
+In his prior capacity, Jordan served as the Head of the Global Infrastructure Facility, as the World Bank’s Manager for Infrastructure Policy, and, before that, as Lead Economist in the Sustainable Development Department of the World Bank’s Latin America and the Caribbean Region.